Aa0414/From-Stray-to-Stay-Leveraging-Data-to-Improve-Pet-Adoption-and-Shelter-Efficiency/README.md

 Predictive Modeling: Future work could focus on building predictive models to forecast shelter intake and outcomes, enabling proactive resource planning.

-How to Use

-Clone the repository.

-Review the data folder for the raw dataset and cleaned data.

-Explore the analysis scripts in the analysis folder.

-Use the visualizations to inform strategic decisions.

 Contributing